Shcoobz/basicJS_navigation-nation/README.md

 ## Summary

-Welcome to Navigation Nation!
-This innovative web template enhances the user interface with a stylish, animated navigation menu.
+Navigation Nation is an innovative web template that enhances the user interface with a stylish, animated navigation menu.
 It showcases dynamic animations for menu items and a full-page overlay, providing a modern and engaging user experience.
 Perfect for web developers looking to elevate their site's aesthetic and interactivity.

 The core functionality includes: